centrica-engineering/nucleus-docs/docs/components/ns-download.md

 ### Considerations of best practice

-Include file size - this is particularly nice for customers that are on reduced data allowences (i.e. mobile), and also offers an indication on how long a file might take to download
+Include file size - this is particularly nice for customers that are on reduced data allowences (i.e. mobile), and also offers an indication on how long a file might take to download.

 Text Content - the text provided between the ns-download tags is used to create the filename for the downloaded file.
 This helps users identify the file that has been downloaded.